akutayural/async-fastapi-base-setup/README.md

 ## **Project Overview**

-Async FastAPI and async PostgreSQL ready setup with User table and authentication.
+Async FastAPI and async PostgreSQL are ready to be set up with the user table and authentication.
 Also, some CRUD examples can be found in the repository.
-This project can be used for educational purposes as well as ease of project setup for developers.
+This project can be used for educational purposes and ease of project setup for developers.

 This project is designed to help developers kick-start their backend projects with a robust and scalable base.
 The repository includes essential features like JWT authentication, modular routing, and asynchronous database handling with PostgreSQL.